The Ultimate Guide for Managing Church Volunteers

 7. RESPECT THEIR TIME

-Make no mistake: Your volunteers are making personal sacrifices to serve in your ministry.
+Your volunteers are making personal sacrifices to serve in your ministry.
+So be respectful of that.

 Create a schedule and stick to it.
 When your meetings start late or end late, you’re showing your volunteers that you don’t value what they’re already sacrificing to be with you (especially if they start late because you’re unprepared).